fsprojects/Paket/docs/content/template-files.md

 	  build
 	  test

-#### Pdb files
+#### PDB files

-With the include-pdbs switch you can tell Paket to pack pdbs into the package.
+With the include-pdbs switch you can tell Paket to pack PDBs into the package.

     include-pdbs true